atharvacc/MachineChurning/README.md

 - Label pixels for H&E And MUSE and FIBI images.
 - Plot Loss curve for all 3 models to understand it better
 - Communicate results with professor for evaluation.
-- Modify with architecture to use U-Net to see if that makes a difference.
-- Add sliding window for blending
 - Mess around w load size to predict bigger input + Understand how it works

 #### Interface